Aldo de Nigris

 Jesus Aldo de Nigris Guajardo (born 22 July 1983) is a Mexican former professional footballer who played as a forward.

 Club career

 De Nigris started his career at the youth divisions of Tigres UANL, the biggest rival of CF Monterrey.
-Tigres debuted him on Liga MX.
-He played some irregular seasons with Tigres, Veracruz and Necaxa until he arrived to Monterrey.
-In the first game after his brother's death he dedicated his only goal to him in an Apertura 2009 playoff game against América on 21 November 2009 in the second minute of the second half.
+Tigres debuted him in Liga MX.
+He played some irregular seasons with Tigres, Veracruz and Necaxa until he arrived at Monterrey.
+In the first game after his brother's death, he dedicated his only goal to him in an Apertura 2009 playoff game against América on 21 November 2009 in the second minute of the second half.
 He then scored two goals against Toluca in the semi-final.
 He also scored in the final against Cruz Azul, giving Monterrey the lead, and eventually dedicating the winning championship to his late brother.